[Updated January 2022]

 The health, safety, and well-being of our team, patients and the Canberra community is our top priority, and we are committed to doing all we can to limit the spread of COVID-19 within the community.

 If you have

-- been in contact with a confirmed or suspected COVID-19 case in the past 14 days
+- tested positive for COVID-19 or been in close contact with a confirmed COVID-19 case in the past 7 days

 - felt unwell, including but not limited to symptoms of COVID-19 such as fever, cough, sore throat or shortness of breath